stanfordhpccenter/soleil-x/README.md

 ```
 # Module loads (if necessary)
 ...
-# Build config (if necessary, for Legion or Soleil)
+# Build config (if necessary, for Legion or Soleil-X)
 ...
 # Path setup (mandatory)
 export LEGION_DIR=???